rlepigre/ocaml-earley/README.md

 ## Parser expression

-A parser expression can be constructed using:
+A parser expression, corresponding to a value of type `'a Earley.grammar` (where `'a` is the type of object the parser produces), can be constructed
+using:
 ```ocaml
 parser
 | RULE1